 On the bottom of the bottle, there will be two labels on top of each other with a "PEEL HERE" tab.
 The top label should have a barcode, color name and color code.
 The text will either be green or black depending on when the polish was originally made.
-Make sure the color code and name match what is listed on OPI's official site.
+Make sure the color code (the five characters listed underneath the color name) and name match what is listed on OPI's official site.

 The second label has the color name and code.
 Any polish that has only one label on the bottom is suspect.
 The second label underneath should look like this:

 Newer OPIs (say, collections that came out around 2013) have similar-looking second labels, except that the company name is written horizontally above the color name, rather than wrapped around the edge of the sticker as you see in the picture above.

 However, please note that OPI minis do not have labels or names on the bottoms but the color code should still be inked onto the bottom of the bottle for reference purposes.
 EDIT: Thank you to reader FabbyNailedIt for sharing that minis will also not have any mixing balls like the full-sized bottles do.

 The majority of OPI bottles will have engraved numbers somewhere on the bottle.
 There should either be black numbers stamped along the bottom or white numbers faintly embossed across the top--or both.
 The numbers are unique to each bottle so it's just a matter of whether or not they're there rather than what exactly the numbers are.